Mythical-Github/UnrealAutoMod/docs/to_do_list.md

 - [ ] add socials section like discords
 - [ ] documentation github pages styling
 - [ ] update feature list in docs
+- [ ] make a list of tested games that work

 ## Maybes: